mperignon/2016-02-04-Flagstaff/lessons/sqlite/02-sort-dup.md

 Notice in both cases that duplicates are removed even if the rows they come from didn't appear to be adjacent in the database table.

+## Sorting data

-Our next task is to identify the scientists on the expedition by looking at the `Person` table.
+Our next task is to identify the scientists that were on the expedition.
+Their names are listed in the `Person` table.
 As we mentioned earlier,
 database records are not stored in any particular order.
-This means that query results aren't necessarily sorted, and even if they are, we often want to sort them in a different way, e.g., by their identifier instead of by their personal name.
+This means that query results aren't necessarily sorted in any useful way, and even if they are, we might want to sort them differently, e.g., by their identifier instead of by their personal name.
 We can do this in SQL by adding an `ORDER BY` clause to our query: